Putting Inhaled Insulin to the Test

 Most people do find that they need more units in Afrezza than their rapid-acting injected doses.
-I have also found this to be true, using approximately 1.5 times more Afrezza units than injected insulin to keep my blood sugars in my goal range.
+I have also found this to be true, using approximately one and a half times more Afrezza units than injected insulin to keep my blood sugars in my goal range.
 It’s not a perfect 1:1 conversion.

 |4-unit cartridge (blue)||Up to 4 units|